Persuasive Privacy

 Sender has no explicit control over Receiver's decision~$d$, and Receiver's agenda is unknown to Sender.
 In Section~\ref{sec:receiver}, we use assumptions to derive Receiver's optimal decision, so that Sender can assess privacy with such a response from Receiver.
 Before this, we comment on the need for transparent privacy guarantees.

-\subsubsection{Transparent guarantees}
+\subsubsection{Transparent Guarantees}

 Transparency is important in the context of privacy as Sender is typically required to convince external parties (e.g., regulators or the public) that the mechanism in question satisfies a privacy guarantee.
 As such, Sender will share the mechanism $M$ and their chosen privacy definition so that the privacy status of $M$ can be verified.
 Sharing the privacy definition is equivalent to sharing $\mathfrak{C}$, the privacy class generated by the definition (for which $M \in \mathfrak{C}$).
 We describe adherence to the transparency principle by the following assumption. \begin{assumption} Sender shares the mechanism $M$ and privacy class $\mathfrak{C}$, for which $M \in \mathfrak{C}$, with Receiver.
-Further, the definitions of~$M$ and~$\mathfrak{C}$ do not depend on the data. \end{assumption} The additional caveat that the data does not determine $M$ and $\mathfrak{C}$ ensures no information about $x$ is leaked to Receiver when Sender shares $M$ and $\mathfrak{C}$.
-For example, the constant mechanism that releases the data, $M_x(z,\cdot) = \delta_x$, would completely reveal the data, but may satisfy privacy guarantees without Assumption~\ref{ass:transparency} \citep{bailieRefreshmentStirredNot2024c}.
-Note that the latter condition also dictates that the privacy definition being developed here will not depend on the true value of the data.
-This is discussed further in the next section.
+Further, the definitions of~$M$ and~$\mathfrak{C}$ do not depend on the data. \end{assumption} The condition that the data does not determine $M$ ensures no information about $x$ is leaked to Receiver when Sender shares the definition of~$M$.
+For example, consider the constant mechanism $M_x$, defined by $M_x(z,\cdot) = \delta_x$ for all $z \in \mathsf{X}$, where $x$ is the true data.
+Sharing $M_x$ completely reveals the true data $x$.
+Assumption~\ref{ass:transparency} explicitly prohibits such dependence of $M$ on the data, so that only dependence through the first argument of $M$ need be considered when constructing privacy definitions \citep{bailieRefreshmentStirredNot2024c}.
+Further, leakage can also occur if the privacy class $\mathfrak{C}$ depends on the data (see the remark in the next section).